Sleeping in Airports

 3. Hit the shops

-ShoppingWith 60 or so in-terminal stores and boutiques, shopping is a perfectly acceptable way to pass your layover!
+ShoppingWith over 60 or so in-terminal stores and boutiques, shopping is a perfectly acceptable way to pass your layover!
 You’ll find plenty of news and bookstores, plus convenience shops selling last-minute items, technology, and souvenirs.
 This is Switzerland, of course, so you may be tempted to splurge on Swiss-made watches or jewelry.
 We’re big fans of trying as many samples of Swiss chocolate as possible at the Lindt shops or eyeing the candies and confections at Confiserie Sprungli – share at your own risk.

 4. Freshen up